Stuck in a Food Rut? How to Uplevel Your Health (and Life!) With Food Diversity

 The gut microbiome is a vast community of trillions of bacteria and fungi that inhabit your gut (aka your gastrointestinal tract), and has a major influence on your metabolism, body weight, propensity to illness, immune system, appetite, and mood.

 A healthy and balanced gut microbiome is key to ensuring proper digestive functioning.
 And proper digestive functioning is key to good health.

-According to research, the richer and more diverse the community of gut microbes are, the lower your risk of disease and allergies.
-Studies have also linked gut microbiome to mood and mental health, a tendency towards obesity, and to cardiovascular health.
+The richer and more diverse the community of gut microbes are, the lower your risk of disease and allergies.
+The gut microbiome is linked to mood and mental health, a tendency towards obesity, and to cardiovascular health.

 When you eat a diverse variety of wholesome foods found from nature like fruit and vegetables, you’re eating anti-inflammatory foods, which lowers inflammation.
 Remember, inflammation is one of the root causes of autoimmunity and chronic illnesses, including diabetes and heart disease.